The Three Grand Chessboards

 It was a theory of land power versus sea power, interior against rimland, and it cast a long shadow over the twentieth century that can be read as a series of arguments proving his thesis: Two world wars turned, in part, on preventing a single power from consolidating that Eurasian heartland.
 The Cold War was a forty-year campaign to contain the land power that sat beside it.

 When the Soviet Union fell and the contest seemed finally won, it was Mackinder’s logic that supplied the victor’s instruction manual.
 In 1997, Zbigniew Brzezinski — Carter’s national security adviser, and one of the coldest geostrategists America ever produced — published The Grand Chessboard.
+Brzezinski argued that the United States stood alone as the world’s only superpower, but its prime imperative was pure Mackinder, updated for the unipolar moment: Eurasia was the chessboard, and America had to ensure that no rival power, and above all no coalition of rival powers, was ever permitted to dominate the Eurasian landmass.
+Keep the main players divided.
+Russia, China, a uniting Europe, Iran.

 The Old Chessboard